• Skip to primary navigation

 Parmesan Cheese

 One of the best ways to get your daily dose of probiotics is by consuming soft cheeses like parmesan.
-They contain lactic acid bacteria, which are incredibly effective at delivering probiotics to your body.
-Other soft cheeses, like edam and swiss, are also excellent choices for adding extra probiotics to your diet.
+They contain lactic acid bacteria, which effectively deliver probiotics to your body.

-Check out my list of: 11 Types of Cheese That Contain Probiotics
+Check out my list of 11 Types of Cheese That Contain Probiotics

 Sauerkraut

-Sauerkraut is a delicious condiment to add to dishes at home, but did you know it contains a wide variety of probiotic bacteria that can boost your gut health, too?
-A great way to give your sauerkraut a boost is to add prebiotic-rich ingredients like garlic and onion.
-Aside from making the condiment much tastier, it will also make it an even better food for your gut health!
+Sauerkraut is a delicious condiment to add to dishes at home, but did you know it contains many probiotic bacteria that can boost your gut health, too?

 Cottage Cheese

-It’s not just a delicious taste that cottage cheese has to offer.
-When you purchase a cultured brand of cottage cheese, you can enjoy a healthy dose of probiotics with every serving, too!
 Like soft cheeses like parmesan, making cottage cheese results in tons of beneficial lactic acid bacteria forming in the dish.
 Look for brands like Nancy’s and Good Culture labeled as having “live and active cultures.”

 Buy brands like Nancy’s and Good Culture labeled as having “live and active cultures.”